How to Paint a Dresser White

 Seal White Dresser and Add Hardware

 Chalk paint is very porous and needs to be sealed with something.
-My very favorite and the most durable product is 3 coats of Varathane polyurethane
+My very favorite and the most durable product is 3 coats of Varathane polyurethane.

 For the best-looking finish, I spray the water-based polyurethane on.
 Learn ALL of my tips and tricks on how to spray polyurethane here!
 And learn about all the options for topcoats for painting furniture here.
+Here’s can you put polycrylic over chalk paint to learn about polycrylic as a topcoat for chalk paint.

 Last but not least, update the old vintage hardware with new modern hardware.